kamilazdybal/kamilazdybal.github.io/index.md

 I write (although many times I will assume certain prerequisites that your grandmother should have!).
 Of course, if you wish to profit from the materials presented here, you will need to incorporate them into your journey.
 I have hopes that you will find doing science fascinating, rewarding, and inspiring!

+**If you'd like to support my efforts in creating open-source science and education, you can make a small donation on [buymeacoffee.com/kamilazdybal](https://buymeacoffee.com/kamilazdybal)!**
+As a thank you for your support be sure to get your free [extras](https://buymeacoffee.com/kamilazdybal/extras)! 🙂

 <ul id="Python-for-ac"></ul>